-A Magnificent and Possibly Unique Ottoman Double-Barrel Flintlock Blunderbuss with Gold-Damascened Barrels, Silver-Gilt Mounts and Silver-Wire-Inlaid Stock Ottoman Empire, probably produced across several craft centres including Istanbul and Anatolia (possibly Afyonkarahisar), circa 1800–1820
+A Magnificent and Rare Ottoman Double-Barrel Flintlock Blunderbuss with Gold-Damascened Barrels, Silver-Gilt Mounts and Silver-Wire-Inlaid Stock Ottoman Empire, probably produced across several craft centres including Istanbul and Anatolia (possibly Afyonkarahisar), circa 1800–1820

 Identification Number: 673